-A Medicare Part D is Medicare's prescription drug plan program.
-Plans are offered by private insurance companies and cover outpatient prescriptions....
+A Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each...
 Prescription Drug Plan (PDP) helps pay for your prescription drugs.
 This is not an automatic Medicare benefit.
 Part D plans are private insurance.
 You must enroll in a Medicare Part D plan if you want the coverage.
 In 2020, monthly rates are as low as $18.

 Medicare Part D does not pay 100% of your prescriptions.
 Depending on the plan you choose, there are various A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share...., co-pays, and co-insurances.
 There is also an Once you have met your yearly deductible, you will pay a copayment or coinsurance for each covered drug until you reach the initial coverage limit.
 You will then enter your plan’s coverage gap (aka, “donut...
 (ICL) that changes each year.
 The new health care law is gradually closing the A period of time in which you pay higher cost-sharing for prescription drugs until you spend enough to qualify for catastrophic coverage.... (aka, the “donut hole”).